adaltas/node-nikita-docs/src/md/about/developers.md

 ## Introduction

 You are encouraged to [contribute](/about/contribute/) to Nikita.
 There are multiple way to offer assistance to the project.
 To fix and write actions, you will have get your hands dirty and dive into the source code.
-This page describe the project layout and how to run the tests.
+This page describes the project layout and how to run the tests.

 ## Project layout